-All mines have a lifespan which runs for as long as there is coal to be mined practically.
-At this point, we are not able to commit to how long the mine will be active for as we have no confirmation of the quantity of coking coal available.
+All mines have a lifespan which runs for as long as there is coal to be mined economically and the demand exists.

-There are strict guidelines and legislation which would be adhered to as and when the mine reaches the end of its viable life.
-Depending on the site, some mines can be used for other purposes – for example The Eden Project, a visitor attraction in Cornwall, is at a disused clay mine – whilst others are returned to their pre-mining use after closure.
+There are strict guidelines and legislation which will be adhered to as and when the mine reaches the end of its viable lifespan.
+Depending on the site, some mines can be used for other purposes – for example The Eden Project, a visitor attraction in Cornwall, is a disused clay mine – whilst others are returned to their pre-mining use after closure.
 The legislation also includes preparing the workforce for moving onto new employment as and when necessary.